gulpetl/gulp-etl-tap-flat/README.md

 **data-etl** plugins accept a configObj as its first parameter.
 The configObj will contain any info the plugin needs.

-In addition, this plugin also accepts a TransformCallback function.
-That function will receive a Singer message object (a [RECORD](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#record-message), [SCHEMA](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#schema-message) or [STATE](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#state-message)) and is expected to return either the Singer message object (whether transformed or unchanged) to be passed downstream, or ```null``` to remove the message from the stream).
+The trasnform call back function will receive a string and is expected to return either an object to be passed downstream, or ```null``` to remove the message from the stream).

 This plugin also accepts a FinishCallback and StartCallback, which are functions that are executed before and after the TransformCallback.
 The FinishCallback can be used to manage data stored collected from the stream.